 Reasons for a Root Canal

 - A cavity is so deep that it has reached or is close to the nerve.
-The nerve could die and get infected.
+The nerve could die and become infected.

-- A filling is done on a deep cavity that was close to the nerve.
-The nerve could die and get infected.
+- A filling is performed on a deep cavity that was close to the nerve.
+The nerve could die and become infected.

 - A tooth is traumatized (either physically, thermally, or chemically) and the nerve dies.

-After a root canal, the tooth becomes very dry and brittle.
+Following root canal treatment, the tooth becomes very dry and brittle.
 We usually recommend the placement of a crown to help protect teeth that have undergone root canal therapy.
-If you think you may need a root canal, we would be more than happy to talk about the options for treatment at your consultation appointment.
+If you think you need a root canal, we would be glad to discuss your treatment options during your consultation appointment.